EtheaDev/IconFontsImageList/README.md

 30 January 2020: official 1.3 version
 - Added support for Delphi7 (generally for no Unicode version)
-- Fixed when adding an icon without specify a Character
+- Fixed when adding an icon without specifying a character
 - Added SaveToFile method to save the icons into a single Bitmap
 - Added Export button To ImageList Editor
 - Added OnMissingFont event